seapagan/linux-comfy-chair/README.md

 script!
 No responsibility will be taken for security breaches on systems set up with this script.

+## Current Issues/Bugs

+### Installing Ruby versions < 3.1 fails on Ubuntu 22.04

+Issue #10.
+The OpenSSL version in Ubuntu 22.04 is incompatible with any ruby below version 3 and causes installation errors.
+There is a work-around [here][issue-10-workaround] which I will shortly add to the script.

 ## Usage

 The simplest way to use this script is to clone into a completely new Ubuntu